bustle/ember-restless/README.md

 ## Tests

 Uses QUnit.
+Tests are run during the grunt build process.
-To run tests, open tests/index.html in a browser.
+To run tests manually, you can open tests/index.html in a browser.
 Tests are currently a work in progress.

 ## Example App